thyeem/qed/README.md

 - decoding output: content of the original file path &ensp;⟹&ensp; `stdout`

-    > If there are multiple files in the original file path, there will be sorted by file hash.
+    > If there are multiple files in the original file path (e.g., directory), output `stdout` will be sorted by file hash.
+    >
+    > If the -o option is provided, the files are extracted to the specified output directory.

 #### Encoding
 ```bash